396abc/temu-gojo/README.md

 Enjoy.

-yes i did use chatgpt to make it look better because not bothered this was like 15 minute side project anyway feel free to skid ig you are entitled for ts script
+yes i did use chatgpt to make readme look better because not bothered this was like 15 minute side project anyway feel free to skid ig you are entitled for ts script